 Buffer: Social Media Scheduling and Management

 As we mentioned above, managing multiple social media platforms, engaging, posting, scheduling, and reporting can take up a lot of time and resources your organization may not have.
-Luckily there are many tools out there today that take a lot of the manual labor out of social media management and automate it.
+Luckily there are many tools out there today that take a lot of the manual labor out of nonprofit social media management and automate it.

-You can customize content for each network and Buffer will suggest the best posting times to really maximize your content calendar.
+You can customize content for each social network and Buffer will suggest the best posting times to really maximize your content calendar.
 It schedules posts and analyzes performance as well as providing a variety of social engagement features and analytics across channels.

 Pricing for Buffer: